Wildhoney/Magento-on-Angular/README.md

 Generating Products
 ---------

-Since your product collection might be a little slow because of Magento's EAV database structure, Mao allows you to create a cache key via the terminal instead &ndash; however a cached copy will still be generated if you access it via your browser.
+Since your product collection might be a little slow because of Magento's EAV database structure, Moa allows you to create a cache key via the terminal instead &ndash; however a cached copy will still be generated if you access it via your browser.

 In order to generate a cache for the product collection, you can run `php artisan products` from the terminal.
 Once completed, the normal API method via the browser will use this cache key.